ryanklee/LLM-Workflow-Director/README.md

 ## Acknowledgments

-- Thanks to the open-source community for providing the tools and libraries that make this project possible.
+- Open-source community for providing essential tools and libraries
-- Special acknowledgment to the developers of the LLM models and APIs used in this project.
+- Developers of the LLM models and APIs used in this project